viky-ai/website/guides/getting-started/index.md

 - `de Flandres`: Road name.
 - `75019`: Postal code (i.e. a specific pattern of numbers).
 - `Paris`: City.
-- It could optionally contain information about the apartment, building, floor.

 It could optionally contain information about the apartment, building, floor.